- SAP produces negative innovation and focuses far more on marketing innovation than actually creating innovation.

 Fighting Changes Towards Innovation and SaaS

-SaaS and cloud advantages existed for at least 15 years at this point, but true SaaS applications are still not that common.
+SaaS and cloud advantages existed for at least 15 years, but true SaaS applications are still not common.
 Vendors like SAP have cloudwashed their solutions — so it seems like there is more cloud than there is.
 Certainly, AWS has seen enormous growth.
 But SaaS was supposed to be the way to break the stranglehold of the on-premises suite vendors and their partners (the major consulting companies).
 This is taking a very long time to happen.

 To make it work, they have to be careful never to quantify TCO or project success.
 The lack of quantification pushes the advantage to the highest cost and least efficient providers.

 So here is the big challenge.
-Bringing this message across in a way that is tolerable to those people that have only ever been exposed to the evidence-free assumptions of the biggest vendors and the consulting companies.
+Bringing this message across in a tolerable way to those who have only ever been exposed to the biggest vendors and consulting companies’ evidence-free assumptions.

-Far from being innovative, SAP is not only not innovative or an innovation poseur, but it also has many components that are typically more backward that competing software vendors.
+Far from being innovative, SAP is not only not innovative or an innovation poseur, but it also has many components that are typically more backward than competing software vendors.
 We call this being “negatively innovative.”
 Being negatively innovative is when the vendor holds back the potential of their customers with their software.
-This is when a vendor cannot match the capabilities of other vendors that have been achieved for decades (for instance, being able to use SQL to address the vendor’s database).
+This is when a vendor cannot match other vendors’ capabilities that have been achieved for decades (for instance, being able to use SQL to address the vendor’s database).

 In our view, SAP allowed these backward components to persist because of two primary reasons:

-- Revenue Maximizing: They were more interested in creating new products they could charge for then going back and modernizing their backward components.
+- Revenue Maximizing: They were more interested in creating new products they could charge for than going back and modernizing their backward components.